OmengU/quap/documentation/documentation.typ

 Overall, the Backend development of the project proved more efficient and streamlined than anticipated.
 The implementation of the SignalR Hub was completed especially quickly as it had been assumed that it would be the most complicated section of the whole project at the start.
 In reality, SignalR turned out to be easier to work with than anticipated when starting the project.

-The #acr("REST") #acr("API") development progressed smoothly due to clear RESTful design principles, resulting in an intuitive and easy-to-understand API.
+The #acr("REST") #acr("API") development progressed smoothly due to clear RESTful design principles, resulting in an intuitive and easy-to-understand #acr("API").
 While Entity Framework Core with PostgreSQL was chosen for the database needs, the Enum configuration required additional research.
 This minor hurdle did not significantly impact the development timeline.
-Data is also transferred using well-desired #acr("DTO")s powered by the powerful, yet easy-to-use tool AutoMapper.
+Data is also transferred using well-desired #acrpl("DTO") powered by the powerful, yet easy-to-use tool AutoMapper.
 They ensure that the data transfer between the client and the server is done in an efficient and logical manner.

 A minor challenge arose when the initial #acr("API") design wasn't fully #acr("REST") compliant, necessitating a complete redesign.
 This proved to be a valuable learning experience, leading to improved #acr("API") design skills.